sqreen/DevelopersSecurityBestPractices/contribute.md

 ---

 It's very easy to contribute to the database of good practices.
-All contributions are welcome, typo fix on the content, code cleaning in the example, CSS cleaning, adding a new language for a good practice or add a good practice, there is always something you conbitute to!
+All contributions are welcome, typo fix on the content, code cleaning in the example, CSS cleaning, adding a new language for a good practice or add a good practice, [there is always something you can contribute to!]({{site.github_url}})

 # File architecture